Birding in Kansas

 LOCAL BIRDING EVENTS:

-If you know of a local event to list here, let us know!
+If you know of events to list here, let us know!

 Wichita Audubon Field Trips

-The Wichita Audubon Society has set an active schedule for 2008-2009.
+The Wichita Audubon Society has an active outings schedule.

 Visit their web site for dates and details!